Drug Regulations Authority Of Pakistan Issues Advisory For Pharmacists Against COVID-19 - UrduPoint

 Drug Regulations Authority Of Pakistan Issues Advisory For Pharmacists Against COVID-19

-Drug Regulations Authority of Pakistan (DRAP) on Thursday issued an advisory to protect and support pharmacists against coronavirus (COVID-19), addressing the provincial governments, public and private hospitals, pharmacists and health institutions
+Drug Regulations Authority of Pakistan (DRAP) Friday issued an advisory to protect and support pharmacists against coronavirus (COVID-19), addressing the provincial governments, public and private hospitals, pharmacists and health institutions

-ISLAMABAD, (UrduPoint / Pakistan Point News - 16th Apr, 2020 ) :Drug Regulations Authority of Pakistan (DRAP) on Thursday issued an advisory to protect and support pharmacists against coronavirus (COVID-19), addressing the provincial governments, public and private hospitals, pharmacists and health institutions.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 17th Apr, 2020 ) :Drug Regulations Authority of Pakistan (DRAP) Friday issued an advisory to protect and support pharmacists against coronavirus (COVID-19), addressing the provincial governments, public and private hospitals, pharmacists and health institutions.

 According to Director Division of Pharmacy Services, DRAP, Dr Abdur Rashid, the purpose of this advisory was to provide necessary guidance to institutions concerned and stakeholders in order to protect and support pharmacists.